insidus341/Hello/README.md

 # Projects

-* [AWS TerraKube](https://gitlab.com/jamesearl341/aws_terrakube) - Using GitLabs CI/CD implementation, have Terraform provision a Kubernetes cluster in AWS
+* [AWS TerraKube](https://gitlab.com/jamesearl341/aws_terrakube) - Using GitLabs CI/CD implementation, have Terraform provision a Kubernetes cluster in AWS (CI/CD, Terraform, Kubernetes, AWS)
 * [Terraform](https://gitlab.com/jamesearl341/terraform) - Provision infrastructure in AWS and configure with Ansible (CI/CD, Terraform, Ansible)
 * [ORLY Book Generator](https://gitlab.com/jamesearl341/orly-book) - A O'Reilly paradoy book generator hosted on [orly.jamesearl.co.uk](https://orly.jamesearl.co.uk)
 * [Spotify Chord Finder](https://chordifysong.com/) - Using the Spotify API, read which song is playing and then display the guitar chords/tabs from guitaretab.com on a Webpage.
 Uses MariaDB to store the Spotify authentication tokens, MongoDB to store the tabs as a document, Redis as a task queue and Nginx as a reverse proxy to handle requests.
 (Docker, Docker Compose, Python, Reverse Proxy, Nginx, MariaDB, MongoDB, Redis.
 Hosted at [chordifysong.com](https://chordifysong.com/)